ISSArt-LLC/ISSArt-LLC.github.io/posts/2014-12-02-front-end-optimization-experience.md

 It looks simple but contains quite a lot of code under the hood.
 The problem is that we still must recalculate everything after this bulk operation, and with the synchronization disabled it doesn't seem to be easy.
 We didn't want to duplicate the code which is already used for data binding, so we fixed the problem the next way.

-Before, we had a single “condition changed” event in each of the objects in the hierarchy.
-We decided to split it to two: “condition reset” and “condition recalculated”.
+Before, we had a single "condition changed" event in each of the objects in the hierarchy.
+We decided to split it to two: "condition reset" and "condition recalculated".
 First one is used for hierarchical data binding: whenever the condition of a detail is reset, we reset the condition for its component, unit and the unit set above in the hierarchy.
 The second one is used for view data binding: whenever the condition of an object is recalculated, we redraw it on the screen (so, its color is changed from green to red or so on).

 If the synchronization is active, these two events are triggered simultaneously, so the application works as before.
-If the synchronization is suspended, then we just trigger the “condition reset” event and put the object to the calculation queue to be recalculated as soon as synchronization is resumed (unless this object is already in queue).
+If the synchronization is suspended, then we just trigger the "condition reset" event and put the object to the calculation queue to be recalculated as soon as synchronization is resumed (unless this object is already in queue).
 So, when we resume the synchronization, we already have the up-to-date info about the condition of all the details, and we also know all their dependencies that must be recalculated one by one.
 This algorithm is linear and it is the fastest one that can get the job done correctly.**To be continued…**

 This is just a first half of improvements that we've made in two intense weeks of optimization challenge.
-Wait for the [next article](http://www.issart.com/blog/front-end-optimization-experience-part-2/) where we'll cover deferred rendering, on-demand calculations and PHP memory utilization optimization using JSON streaming.
+Wait for the [next article](https://www.issart.com/blog/front-end-optimization-experience-part-2/) where we'll cover deferred rendering, on-demand calculations and PHP memory utilization optimization using JSON streaming.